 As an Amazon Associate we earn from qualifying purchases.

 Which bra size is bigger, D cup or DD cup?
-How can find out if you are D cup or a DD cup?
-D and DD cups are close in size, but they are not the same.
+How can find out if you are a D cup or a DD cup?
+D and DD are close in size, but they are not the same.
 If you are wondering what the difference is between a D cup and a DD cup, you have come to the right place.
-In our article below, we discuss everything you need to now about D and DD cups.
+In my article below, I discuss everything you need to know about D and DD.

 Contents